 The Apple AirPod Max offer a detailed, super-crisp, spacious audio quality that does justice to a range of genres, with drivers fitted to deliver high-fidelity audio.
 There’s impressive active noise cancellation tech here too, so you can block everyone else out as often as you need.

-So, why do we recommend them for Apple fans?
+So, why do I recommend them for Apple fans?
 Because while Bluetooth 5.0 means you can use them with Android phones, the AirPod Max work best with an iPhone, as you can then mess around with the spatial audio (for theatre-like sound) app feature and put Siri to work.